opentracing-contrib/java-xray-tracer/README.md

 ## Using this library

-The code is not yet being deployed to Maven central, so you'll have to build your own version.
+The code is not yet being deployed to Maven central (we're working on that!), so you'll have to build your own version.
 This should be as simple as:

 - cloning this repository locally
 - running `mvn package` [1]